tarantool/cartridge-cli/README.md

 By default, `TARANTOOL_INSTANCE_NAME` is set to `default`.

-To check instance logs:
+To check the instance logs:

 ```bash
 docker logs instance-1
 ```

-It's user responsibility to set up right advertise URI (`<host>:<port>`) if containers are deployed on different machines.
+It is the user's responsibility to set up a proper advertise URI (`<host>:<port>`) if the containers are deployed on different machines.

-If user specifies only port, cartridge will use auto-detected IP, so user have to configure docker networks to set up instances communication.
+If the user specifies only a port, `cartridge` will use an auto-detected IP, so the user needs to configure docker networks to set up inter-instance communication.

-You can use docker volumes to store instance snaps and xlogs on host machine.
+You can use docker volumes to store instance snapshots and xlogs on the host machine.
-To start image with a new application code just stop the old container and start a new one using new image.
+To start an image with a new application code, just stop the old container and start a new one using the new image.

 ### Managing instances